DanijelMisulic/image_enhancement/README.md

     brew update && brew install imagemagick

-To install image magick on Ubuntu run these commands:
+To install image magick on Ubuntu run this command:

-    sudo apt install php php-common gcc
     sudo apt install imagemagick

 To install rawtherapee-cli on MacOs follow these instructions: